modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/06_Feeds.md

 ## Create/Edit

-The create/edit window for one feed has a some of options, that could be set.
+The create/edit window for one feed has some options, that could be set.

 [![](img/feed-edit.png)](img/feed-edit.png)